-Democratic Republic of the Congo A country in deep crisis
+Democratic Republic of the Congo A country facing big challenges

-In social and humanitarian terms, the country is in a dire state.
-On the latest United Nations Human Development Index (HDI) DR Congo is ranked 175th out of the 189 countries listed.
+On the newest United Nations Human Development Index (HDI) the DR Congo is ranked 179th out of the 191 countries listed.

 German development cooperation with the Democratic Republic of the Congo

-The main focus of German activities is on the following priority areas:
+The main focus of German activities is on the following core areas:

 - Peaceful and inclusive societies | Area of intervention: Peacebuilding and conflict prevention